 Unfortunately, the sounds of summer also include the whine of pesky mosquitoes.
-But there is plenty you can do to turn down the volume so that you can enjoy the lazy, hazy days of summer.
+But there's plenty you can do to turn down the volume of that buzz so you can enjoy the lazy, hazy days of summer.

-So, it’s worth the effort to control and kill mosquitoes around your house and to reduce your risk of getting bit.
-Here are some tips for mosquito control:
+So, it’s worth the effort to control mosquitoes around your house and to reduce your risk of getting bit.
+Here are some tips for backyard mosquito control: